SteveJustin1963/tec-LLM/README.md

 To do this, you can use a library such as pyserial that provides an interface for accessing serial ports in Python.

+## code I provided in my previous answer is for sending input text to the OpenAI API and receiving output text from the API.
+It does not implement two-way communication over the API using a serial connection. now MINT can make request to openAI
  ## combine API with a 4800 baud python serial terminal
 Here is an example of a Python script that implements both step 3 from the previous answer and a 4800 baud serial terminal using the pyserial library:

 ```